Australia Stresses Cybersecurity Precautions in Wake of Ukraine Conflict

 Verify User Identities

-Multi-factor authentication should be in place to verify users’ identities before granting them access to internet-facing services, privilege-based use of systems, and important data repositories and applications that may contain personal information.
+Multi-factor authentication (MFA) should be in place to verify users’ identities before granting them access to internet-facing services, privilege-based use of systems, and important data repositories and applications that may contain personal information.

 As a foundation of a zero trust security model, MFA can assist with mitigating cyberattacks that target user passwords and accounts, such as phishing, credential theft, keyloggers and brute-force attacks.